ParkerApex/apex-atlas/COMMERCIAL.md

 Email `licensing@parkerapex.com` with a brief description of your intended use.
 We typically respond within two business days with a term sheet.

-Parker Health, Inc.
+Parker Health, Inc. DBA Parker
-Washington, DC | Dallas, TX
+Washington, DC | London UK
 https://parkerapex.com